amrlabib/javascript-essentials/hoisting.md

 4. Hoisting is done per scope, in global scope variables are hoisted in global scope, while in local "function" scope variables are hoisted in local function scope.
 5. ES6 declaration using `let` and `const` will not be hoisted.

----

-### Side note:
-Hoisting is not a feature that we need to use or even looks cool to use, or thats how i think about it, it's just one of the language characteristics, i prefer to always declare varaibles and functions before using them, it's even more readable for those who does not completely understand hoisting.